appleseedhq/appleseed-maya/docs/source/shaders/material/as_toon.rst

    :width: 10%
    :title:

-   Toon shader with an emissive background, a pointlight, and rim lighting to accentuate the emissive background effect.
+   Toon shader with an emissive background, a point light, and rim lighting to accentuate the emissive background effect.
    A viewer Fresnel term is attenuating the specular highlights.

 .. thumbnail:: /_images/screenshots/toon/as_toon_docs_render4_aniso.png